Hosayah/DagupanGovChainLedger/How-to-run-readme.md

 # For GovAgency and Auditor accounts:
 Old accounts are using testing wallet address from ganache, only wallet address from ganache will work for this system.
-You must reate new agency and auditor accounts using wallet address from your ganache workspace.
+You must create new agency and auditor accounts using wallet address from your ganache workspace.